pietermartin/umlg/doc/markdown/sqlg.md

     Time to insert: 0:00:04.810
     Time to read all vertices: 0:00:09.177

-To retrieve the friends a 1001 calls are made made.
+To retrieve the friends 1001 calls are made made.
 Postgres is significantly slower in this case.

-####Postgres, Create a 1 000 000 Persons and Dogs with a pet edge.
+####Postgres, Create 1 000 000 Persons and Dogs with a pet edge.
 BatchMode on.

     @Test
     public void testPostgresBatchMode() {